 It has been 20 years since Daimler-Benz AG (now Daimler AG) surprised the world and selected Alabama as the home for its first full passenger vehicle plant outside of Germany and in North America.

 As a result of the worldwide success of the M-Class (now renamed the GLE), Daimler AG has continually invested, expanded, and more than tripled production at MBUSI.
-We now build the GLE, GLS, GLE Coupe for the world, and the C-Class for North America.
+We now build the GLE, GLS, GLE Coupe, and the Mercedes-Maybach GLS for the world market.

 In 2015 annual production was 303,000 vehicles.
 Roughly two-thirds of the components used in MBUSI-built vehicles come from North American suppliers, and about 30 first- and second-tier suppliers are now located in Alabama.
 We distribute to 135 markets worldwide with 60% for export.